w3c/wai-components/content/index.md

 ![illustration of what happens when one component is weak, detailed description at {{ example_url }}]({{ "/content-images/wai-components/bridge.png" | relative_url }}){:longdesc="{{example_url}}"}

-If one component has poor accessibility support, sometimes other components can compensate through "work-arounds" that require much more effort and are not good for accessibility overall.
+If one component has poor accessibility support, sometimes other components can compensate through "workarounds" that require much more effort and are not good for accessibility overall.
 For example,

 -   developers can do more work to compensate for some lack of accessibility support in authoring tools; for example, coding markup directly instead of through a tool
 -   users can do more work to compensate for some lack of accessibility support in browsers, media players, and assistive technology and lack of accessibility of content; for example, using different browsers or assistive technologies to overcome different accessibility issues